-There has been some confusion among those looking to buy a home and qualify for a mortgage loan regarding the difference between a mortgage pre-approval vs a pre-qualification letter.
+There has been some confusion among those looking to buy a home and qualify for a mortgage loan regarding the difference between a mortgage pre-approval vs. a pre-qualification letter.
 Indeed, they sound pretty similar, so hearing these terms before or during the hectic time while considering buying a can only add to add to the confusion for novice buyers.

 Mortgage Pre-Approval Defined

 According to the Federal Reserve’s definition, a mortgage pre-approval is a written commitment that’s issued by a lender following a comprehensive analysis of their overall creditworthiness.
-This includes such factors as verification of income, verification of employment, available financial resources, as well as the evaluation of other areas typical of a credit evaluation process.
+A pre-approval includes such factors as verification of income, verification of employment, available financial resources, as well as the evaluation of other areas typical of a credit evaluation process.

 Mortgage pre-approval status for a loan is usually conditional upon the following: